lucas-santoni/ghb/README.md

 USAGE: ./ghb [ROM file]
 ```

-GHB is written in plain C11 and should run on approximately any system.
+GHB is written in plain C11 and should run on approximately any modern system.

 ## Contribute